-If you are a Royal College Of Anaesthetists (RCOA) applicant or EEA trainee, please contact firstname.lastname@example.org as soon as possible to discuss your application.
-There is more information on page 4 of our full guide - download the Grid Applicant Guide below.
+If you are a Royal College of Anaesthetists (RCoA) applicant or EEA trainee, please contact firstname.lastname@example.org as soon as possible to discuss your application.
+There is more information on page 5 of our our Grid applicant guide.

 How long do I need to complete Grid training?

-Grid training is a two to three year programme.
+Grid training is capability based.
+However, a Grid programme is typically for two to three years indicatively.
 You must ensure you have enough time left in your training before your agreed CCT (Certificate of Completion of Training) date.
 CCT dates cannot be changed to accommodate sub-specialty training.

 How many times can I apply for Grid?

-Typically, applicants can make two applications to Grid, however a third attempt can be made, providing they meet the following:
+Typically, applicants can make two applications to Grid.

-- The applicant has been deemed appointable in one of their first two attempts
+- They are deemed appointable in one of their first two attempts

 - They continue to have the support of their Head of School